Ampersand25/2DPlatformRunner/README.md

 - each level has a different length
 - in order to complete a level the character must cross the finish line
 - the app contains ads (Unity ads), but there is an option that can disable them
-- there is also a score system that displays the current score and the best/highest score for each level (the best score can be reseted)
+- there is also a score system that displays the current score (distance covered) and the best/highest score for each level (the best score can be reseted)
 - there is also a system that displays the number of deaths per run (if the number of deaths is a multiple of 5 then an ad will be played)
 - the user can also turn down or up the volume of the music (the is also the option to pause/play the music)
 - there is also a vibrate mode for phone (the vibration happens when the character dies) which can be set on or off (in the settings menu)